2019–2020 Guinean protests: Protests

 Mass rallies occurred in Guinea on 16–17 January.
 Two were killed in the ensuing crackdown.
 On 30–31 January, mass protests killed four when thousands threw stones and chanted anti-government slogans against the prime minister.
 Police brutality complaints were filed in court.
 The 2020 Guinean constitutional referendum was met with five days of unprecedented demonstrations and intense clashes with the military, who fired live ammunition and killed at least thirteen.
-After the results were pulled out, opposition protesters took to the streets to demand an end to corruption scandals and the government and the resignation of president Alpha Conde.
+After the results were pulled out, opposition protesters took to the streets to demand an end to corruption scandals and the government and the resignation of president Alpha Condé.
 Between April–July 2020, strikes for better electricity gripped areas across the country, killing seven as electric supplies were cut off.

 After a nationwide lockdown banned protest actions and gatherings, hundreds defied the ban and took to the streets as a continuation of the protest movement.
 One person was injured as teargas was used to disperse protesters.
 Riot police stormed compounds and neighbourhoods on 20–31 July.

 After a break, nationwide rallies led by the opposition took place.
-Ten were killed in the pre-election protests demanding that president Alpha Conde should resign and not run for a third term in office in the 2020 Guinean presidential election.
+Ten were killed in the pre-election protests demanding that president Alpha Condé should resign and not run for a third term in office in the 2020 Guinean presidential election.

 A series of nationwide anti-government strikes intensified after the announcement of the results of the 2020 Guinean presidential election.
 Protesters threw stones and pelted eggs, demanding democratic reforms and justice for those who had died due to political unrest, free elections and a new government led by the opposition.
 Four were killed by violence from military forces against strikers and protesters.
 After a week-long series of protests, protesters were calm after 23 were killed by police forces who attacked protesters and journalists calling on freedom and fair elections.